-The actress and Honest Company co-founder shares her beauty and fitness routine in the October issue of Shape
+The actress and Honest Company co-founder shares the beauty tricks that get her out the door fast.

 Jessica Alba is not shy about admitting what she doesn't do. ￼She does not: work out every day; eat a vegan, alkaline, or fill-in-the-blank trendy Hollywood diet; or walk around without makeup when she's off the red carpet.
 "I'm a makeup girl!
 Hell, yeah!" says the 35-year-old actress, mom of two daughters, and co-founder and chief creative officer of the $1.7 billion Honest Company.
 "I've been wearing it every day since I was 12."

 She can whip through her daily makeup routine in about 10 minutes ("My husband was annoyed because it took 12 minutes today.
 I was like, Are you kidding me?" she says), but fitting workouts in is much more of a struggle.
 "I'm not good at it," Alba acknowledges with a sigh.
 "I have a hard time sticking to it.
 I just wish I had a better schedule."
 When she does exercise, however, she isn't afraid to work hard and get dirty.
 "I sweat pretty bad," which is one of the reasons she just launched her Honest Beauty Haircare line.
 "I don't like the smell of scalp sweat.
 Ugh!"
 Alba's approach to beauty, like her approach to exercise, is real and down to earth.
 She wants to do as much as she can as quickly as possible so she can get on with her daily life juggling jobs, kids, and marriage.
-Here, she shares her get-it-done strategies for looking her best, and pick up the October issue of Shape on newsstands September 13.
+Here, she shares her get-it-done strategies for looking her best.
 (Also, see: All the Times Jessica Alba Inspired Us to Live a Fit, Balanced Lifestyle.)

 Find what works for you.
 Repeat.